Chicago Amputation Accident Lawyers

 If you suffered a significant injury in Illinois that resulted in the amputation of a limb or other part of the body, we understand the feelings of anger and fear you must have.
 We are also mindful that as an amputee, selecting an attorney is a crucial decision.

 The team at Rosenfeld Injury Lawyers LLC understands that your injuries were not your fault.
 They were caused by the negligent actions of others.
-Our legal team has successfully obtained millions on behalf of the victims and their family members.
+Our legal team has extensive experience representing people in loss of limb cases.
+We've recovered millions on behalf of the victims and their family members.
 This ensures they were adequately compensated to cover their medical expenses, household bills, lost wages, loss of future earnings, pain, suffering, and emotional damage.
 We can help your family too.

 We encourage you to contact our attorneys today to schedule a free, no-obligation case consultation.
 In the consult, we can discuss the merits of your monetary recovery claim.
 We accept all personal injury cases, wrongful death lawsuits, and preventable amputation injury claims through contingency fee arrangements.
 This legal contract postpones the payment of legal services until after we have successfully completed your case through a negotiated settlement or a jury verdict.